reuven/OReilly-2024-spring-python/README.md

-# Data from my "Python in Five Weeks" course
+# Notebooks, files, and programs from "Python in Five Weeks"

 This repo contains the Jupyter notebook + program files from my training for O'Reilly starting in April 2024.
 It'll remain open, so you can review the material later on.